-Usually done at a low level, close to the source of your application, these types of software tests examine individual methods and functions of the classes, components or modules used by the software.
+Unit tests are usually done at a low level, close to the source of your application, these types of software tests examine individual methods and functions of the classes, components or modules used by the software.
 Usually performed by a programmer, it ensures the unit they have implemented is producing expected output based on any given input.
 Generally inexpensive to automate, they can be run quickly and consistently by a continuous integration server.

 In this test, the interaction between software and hardware is testes if the components of each have any relation.
 This verifies that different modules or services that your application uses are working well together.
 These types of tests are more expensive due to the fact that they require multiple parts of the application to be up and running.
 Integration tests can also be difficult to automate.

 These specifically verify the output of an action without checking the intermediate states of the system while performing said actions – Functional testing focuses on the business requirements of an application.

 Note: There is, oftentimes, confusion between functional and integration testing because they both require multiple parts of an application to be running in order to interact with each other.
 The main difference is that integration tests simply assure the user can query the database while functional tests would expect to get a specific value from the database, as defined by the product requirements.

 End-to-end testing validates that various user workflows perform as expected as it imitates user behavior with the software in a complete application environment.
 This can be both simple, from opening a webpage or logging in, to very complex, like verifying email notifications, online payments, etc.